Mifepristone: Legal status

-United States
+In the United States

 Mifepristone was approved for abortion in the United States by the FDA in September 2000.
 As of 2007, it was legal and available in all 50 states, Washington, D.C., Guam, and Puerto Rico.
-It is a prescription drug, but was not initially available to the public through pharmacies; its distribution is primarily restricted to specially qualified licensed physicians, sold by Danco Laboratories under the trade name Mifeprex.
+It is a prescription drug, but was not initially available to the public through pharmacies; its distribution is primarily restricted to specially qualified licensed physicians, sold by Danco Laboratories under the brand name Mifeprex.
 As of September 2021, in 32 states, the drug could only be provided by a licensed physician, and in 19 states, the prescribing clinician was required to be physically in the room with the patient while they are taking the drug.

-Roussel Uclaf did not seek U.S. approval, so in the United States legal availability was not initially possible.
+Roussel Uclaf did not seek US approval, so in the United States legal availability was not initially possible.
 The United States banned importation of mifepristone for personal use in 1989, a decision supported by Roussel Uclaf.
 In 1994, Roussel Uclaf gave the U.S. drug rights to the Population Council in exchange for immunity from any product liability claims.
 The Population Council sponsored clinical trials in the United States.
 The drug went on approvable status from 1996.
 Production was intended to begin through the Danco Group in 1996, but they withdrew briefly in 1997 due to a corrupt business partner, delaying availability again.

-In 2016, the US Food and Drug Administration approved mifepristone, to end a pregnancy through 70 days gestation (70 days or less since the first day of a woman's last menstrual period).
+In 2016, the US Food and Drug Administration (FDA) approved mifepristone, to end a pregnancy through 70 days gestation (70 days or less since the first day of a woman's last menstrual period).
 The approved dosing regimen is 200 mg of mifepristone taken by mouth (swallowed).
 24 to 48 hours after taking mifepristone, 800 mcg (micrograms) of misoprostol is taken buccally (in the cheek pouch), at a location appropriate for the patient.

 Mifepristone tablets have a marketing authorization in the United States for the treatment of high blood sugar caused by high cortisol levels in the blood (hypercortisolism) in adults with endogenous Cushing's syndrome who have type 2 diabetes mellitus or glucose intolerance and have failed surgery or cannot have surgery.